Pirates of the Burning Sea

 Pirates of the Burning Sea is a massively multiplayer online role-playing game (MMORPG) previously developed by Flying Lab Software and Portalus Games, and currently supported by Vision Online Games.
 The game is set in the Caribbean in an anachronistic 1720 and combines tactical ship battles and swashbuckling combat with a player-driven economy and open-ended gameplay.
-In the game, players can choose from four nations; Great Britain, Spain, France and the generically named 'Pirates'.
+In the game, players can choose from four nations: Great Britain, Spain, France and the generically named 'Pirates'.

-On the 31 August 2018, it was announced that Portalus Games would be closing and that the game would go offline on 30 September, a month later.
-However, on 22 January 2019 it was revealed that Vision Online Games had come forward and would be taking over the game's operation, as well as supporting increased development and advertising.
+The game was originally set to be closed in September 2018 by Portalus Games, but in 2019 Vision Online Games took over the game's operation, including the support for increased development and advertising.

 Gameplay

 Careers

 Players can choose a career for their avatars when they begin the game.
-The Career determines what abilities and features he will accrue as a captain.
-The player will receive one point for his avatar's career on every other level gained.
+The Career determines what abilities and features they will accrue as a captain.
+The player will receive one point for their avatar's career on every other level gained.
 These points can be spent in various ways depending on which career the player has chosen.
 Once a career is chosen, it cannot be changed.

 There are a total of 45 skills for each career.
 The skill trees are composed of nine skill chains, each five skills in depth.
 A player will be able to reach the end of a single skill chain by Rank 15, and is then considered somewhat equal to a Rank 50 in that skill chain.

 The different careers for nationals (British, Spanish, French) are: